spglib/spglib/doc/dataset.rst

 The serial number from 1 to 530 which are found at `list of space groups (Seto's web site)
 <http://pmsl.planet.sci.kobe-u.ac.jp/~seto/?page_id=37&lang=en>`_.
 Be
-sure that this is not a standard crystallographic defition as far as the author of spglib knows.
+sure that this is not a standard crystallographic definition as far as the author of spglib knows.

 ``international_symbol``